enterstudio/mobywhale-chan.github.io/_posts/2015-05-19-defeating-the-fear-monster-of-public-speaking.md

 ---
-published: false
+published: true
 layout: post
 category: general
 ---

 About a few weeks ago, I did a talk at [Girl Geeks Sydney](http://www.eventbrite.com.au/e/girl-geek-sydney-meetup-april-2015-registration-16424320585) on how people can defeat the fear monster of public speaking.
 In a way it was kind of ironic, because even though I put my hand up to do this talk, I was still terrified about it!
 So why did I put myself through that stress?
 Well, I want to encourage others to really give public speaking a go because I truly believe it changed me and I wouldn't be where I am if I didn't do it.

 ## The fear of public speaking
-Most people I come across don’t enjoy public speaking.
+Most people I've come across don’t enjoy public speaking.
 As Mark Twain once said, “There are only two types of speakers in the world: the nervous and liars”.
 If someone tells you they’re not nervous before giving a talk, most of the time they are lying.
 Glossohpbia - speech anxiety or a fear of public speaking - affects [75% of people](http://en.wikipedia.org/wiki/Glossophobia#cite_note-3 ).
 Some people fear it even more than death!
 That just goes to show how scary it can be.

 ## How I got started
 I’ve definitely been one of those people who was terrified of public speaking.
 I still do, but just less these days.
 So how did I begin my public speaking journey?
 It all started when my friend Jared messaged me one day to say, “You’re going to hate me… I just dobbed you in to do a 5 minutes talk at [Web Directions](http://webdirections.org) What Do You Know”.
 I didn’t think much of it at the time.
 Surely no one would be interested in what I had to say.
 I was no expert in anything!
 But within a few minutes, I got an email from Maxine (the organiser) asking if she could tempt me into doing a talk.
 I still clearly remember the moment I got the email: my heart was racing, my mouth was dry, my mind was running through all these thoughts: